 Which wall ties should I use?
 We’ve got your answer..

 With all the different tasks wall ties must perform and all the related regulations for their use, it’s no wonder the question which wall tie do I use? is one we hear all the time.
-Vista Engineering the UK`s leading independent wall tie manufacturer are in a good position to give you the correct advice, every time.
+Vista Engineering, the UK`s leading independent wall tie manufacturer, are in a good position to give you the correct advice.

 It’s a complex area, so this blog won’t be covering every last detail of every wall tie we make.
 It’s simply intended to give you a good overview of what can be used, where and why.
 And if you want further advice, of course, our technical teams are always pleased to answer any questions.

 What are the different types of wall tie